cfs-energy/idea/source/idea/idea-cluster-manager/webapp/src/docs/my-virtual-desktop-sessions.md

     <summary markdown="span"><b>Create a new desktop</b></summary>

-Click **"Launch new Virtual Desktop"** and follow the instructions to create your virtual desktop.
+Click **"Launch New Virtual Desktop"** and follow the instructions to create your virtual desktop.

 </details>